fluidblue/passdeposit/Install.md

 # PassDeposit Installation

-Please read carefully through both this document and Readme.txt
+Please read carefully through both this document and Readme.md

 ## Do you need to install PassDeposit yourself?